etiennestuder/teamcity-build-scan-plugin/README.md

 1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

+# Integrations

-## Gradle Enterprise Integration
+## Gradle Enterprise

+You can have the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) and the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) automatically injected into your Gradle and Maven builds when they are run via TeamCity's Gradle or Maven runner.
+If a given build is already connected to Gradle Enterprise, the auto-injection is skipped.

+The same auto-injection behavior is available for the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) and the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension).

 ### Gradle Builds

 1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create 3 configuration parameters:

-   - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which you want to publish build scans.
+   - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which to publish the Build Scan
-   - `buildScanPlugin.gradle-enterprise.plugin.version` - the version of the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) to apply to the build.
+   - `buildScanPlugin.gradle-enterprise.plugin.version` - the version of the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) to apply
-   - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply to the build.
+   - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply

 1. Trigger your Gradle build.